Bipolar Disorder DSM 5 Criteria: Diagnosis And Treatment Options

 Any mental or physical health diagnosis can be scary.
 If you believe you may have bipolar disorder, you are not alone.
 According to the DBSA, bipolar disorder affects approximately 5.7 million American adults.
 That's over 2.5 percent of the U.S. population.

-While bipolar disorder can start as early as childhood, or as late as a person's 50s, the average age of onset is 25.
-It's highly likely that the illness is hereditary, as two-thirds of people diagnosed with bipolar disorder have a family member with bipolar or unipolar major depression, which is essentially the downside of bipolar disorder.
+While bipolar disorder can start as early as childhood or as late as a person's 50s, the average age of onset is 25.
+The illness is likely hereditary, as two-thirds of people diagnosed with bipolar disorder have a family member with bipolar or unipolar major depression, which is essentially the downside of bipolar disorder.

-The DBSA reports that bipolar disorder is equally common among men and women, but women tend to experience rapid cycling more often than men.
+The DBSA reports that bipolar disorder is equally common among men and women, but women experience rapid cycling more often than men.
 Women may also experience more depressive and mixed episodes.

-If you are suffering from any of the symptoms mentioned above, contact your healthcare provider.
+If you are experiencing any of the symptoms mentioned above, contact your healthcare provider.
 There is help, and you don't have to face this illness alone!